 Related Post: 5 Tips To Help You Rap Or Sing Faster

 It's a great thing to be able to do a tongue twister from the top of your head with no music involved, but don't forget to practice these tongue twisters along with a beat as well.
-Doing these exercises will help you speak faster, but you have to be able to go beyond just speaking and think about how your speed will match the music.
-Beginner singers and rappers are at risk of going too fast sometimes when it comes to their tempo and phrasing, which takes time to practice.
+Doing these exercises can help you speak faster, but you have to be able to go beyond just speaking and think about how your speed will match the music.
+Beginner singers and rappers are at risk of going too fast along to a beat sometimes when it comes to their tempo and phrasing, which takes time to practice.

 Don't try going extremely fast straight from the start, because this will make your tongue twister challenge seem quite impossible and might cause you to lose motivation.
 Start slowly at first, getting a feel for how you want to spit the flow of the phrase.
 Slowly speed it up as you go along until you feel confident to take it to the next level.

 As a singer or rapper, take it further than just reciting the tongue twister in a way that each syllable counts for the same amount of beats.
 Play around with the phrasing of your tongue twister and add emphasis to certain words that you think stand out in the phrase.
 Try to mimic the flow of a popular song you know where a rapper or singer spits their verse very fast.

 As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
 Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
 Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!